 Upon receipt of completed record sheets the case officer will determine whether there is enough valid evidence/written information to progress the investigation.
-As part of our investigations the case officer will contact the alleged offender causing the noise issue or in some cases visit the neighbour allegedly causing the problem.
-If the case officer cannot resolve the issue informally noise monitoring will be carried out; this will be either an officer carrying out monitoring from within the complainants' property and/or providing the complainant with noise monitoring equipment.
+As part of our investigations the case officer may write and or visit the neighbour allegedly causing the nuisance issue.
+If the case officer cannot resolve the issue informally monitoring will be carried out by an officer carrying out monitoring from within the complainants' property.

-When the noise monitoring has ceased, the case officer will determine whether the noise is deemed to be a 'statutory noise nuisance' and what the next course of action will be.
-This could include, issuing a formal Notice, and when there is a breach of a notice it could include Simple caution/prosecution, seizure of equipment, or in the case of licensed premises the application for a Premises Licence Review .
+When the nuisance monitoring has ceased, the case officer will determine whether the nuisance is deemed to be a 'statutory nuisance' and what the next course of action will be, which could include, issuing a formal Notice, or any further action, from a breach of a notice, such as a simple caution or prosecution for non-compliance.
 The case officer will keep the complainant updated throughout the duration of the investigation.
-Whilst this approach will be followed in the majority of cases, the Shared Regulatory Services reserves the right to vary its actions where appropriate.
-For example, if a noise source is constant rather than intermittent it might be possible to make an assessment of nuisance with only one visit.
+Whilst this approach will be followed in the majority of cases, the Shared Regulatory Service reserves the right to vary its actions where appropriate.
+For example, if a nuisance source is constant rather than intermittent it might be possible to make an assessment of nuisance with only one visit.